jinghuazhao/Mixed-Models/README.md

 3. **[GxE](GxE)**.
 It contains information on a study of GxE interaction via frequentist and Bayesian approaches.

-These aspects are generic and have implications in assessing SNP-trait association including prediction, given that increasing number of variants are identified but between-popuation variation is observed.
-These variants traditionally relate to polygenic risk score and Mendelian randomisation analysis.
+These aspects are generic and have implications in assessing SNP-trait association including prediction, given that increasing number of variants are identified but between-popuation fluctuations are observed.
+These variants are usually used to build polygenic risk score for those purposes and Mendelian randomisation analysis.